dawsonjon/Chips-2.0/docs/source/index.rst

         - A free open source solution (MIT license)

-        - Automatic generation of synthesizable Verilog
+        - Automatic generation of synthesisable Verilog

-        - Optimize for speed or area
+        - Optimise for speed or area

         - Use C and Python software tools to design hardware.

+You can get the *Chips* from the `Git Hub <http://github.com/dawsonjon/Chips-2.0>`_ homepage.
+If you want to give it a try in some real hardware, take a look at the `demo <http://github.com/dawsonjon/Chips-Demo>`_ for the Digilent Atlys Demo card.

 A Quick Taster
 ==============